Discover hidden gems and must-see attractions along your journey

 Domburg Beach is renowned for its welcoming attitude towards dogs, with designated areas where dogs can run off-leash and even beachside amenities catering to pets, ensuring a comfortable and enjoyable visit for four-legged friends and their owners alike.

-Why it's a great detour: Nestled in the heart of Belgium, Bruges' Historic City Center offers a captivating journey back in time with its remarkably preserved medieval architecture and tranquil canals.
-This UNESCO World Heritage site combines rich history with charming riverside ambiance, making it an ideal detour for travelers seeking culture, scenic beauty, and authentic local experiences.
+Why it's a great detour: Nestled in the heart of Belgium, Bruges' Historic Center offers a captivating journey through medieval Europe with its remarkably preserved architecture and vibrant cultural scene.
+This UNESCO World Heritage site invites travelers to wander charming canals, explore centuries-old buildings, and immerse themselves in a rich tapestry of history and art, making it an unforgettable detour for all ages.

 Location: